WeAreKartoha/DBproject/README.md

 12. The user's favorite store
 13. Find out the total amount of money and how many users donated them to a certain fund?
 14. How long has the user been on our site?
-15.List of funds to which the user donated?
+15. List of funds to which the user donated?

 ### Tables description
 We have tables: